'The most illegal search': Judges push back against D.C. criminal charges

 The judge said Torez Riley appeared to have been singled out because he is a Black man who carried a backpack that looked heavy.
 Law enforcement officers said in court papers they found two weapons in Riley's crossbody bag — after he had previously been convicted on a weapons charge.

-The arrest — and the decision to abandon the federal case — come at a time of heightened scrutiny on police and prosecutors in the District.
+The arrest — and the decision to abandon the federal case — come at a time of heightened scrutiny on police and prosecutors in the District of Columbia.

 President Trump has ordered National Guard members and federal law enforcement officers to "clean up" the city and crack down on crime.
 He signed a new executive order on Monday to ensure more people arrested in D.C. face federal charges and are held in pretrial detention "whenever possible."